FelicianoTech/zoom-mgr/README.md

 ## Requirements

-This project supports 64-bit desktop installations of Ubuntu.
+This project supports 64-bit desktop installations of Ubuntu and Linux Mint.
-Specifically, these Ubuntu releases:
+Specifically, these releases:

 - Ubuntu 18.04 "Bionic"
 - Ubuntu 20.04 "Focal"
 - Ubuntu 20.10 "Groovy"
 - Ubuntu Hirsute Hippo
+- Linux Mint v19+

 For 32-bit support or other distros, please open a Pull Request or Issue.